Johk3/Janim/README.md

 ## TODO
-6. Add the missing negative exponent to ms.

 7. Typeset multiplication of numbers with symbols.
 E.g. \frac{9.81\times 6^2}{2}.

 8. Round results to the correct number of significant figures.